sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - Evaluation the testability of the test basis and test objects.
 - Identify and priority test conditions based on the overall project.
 - Design and prioritaze high level tests.
-- Identify necessary test data and resources.
+- Identify necessary test data and resources. (who provides correct input data?)
-- Design the test enviroment, platform, equipment, tools and required infraestructures and materials.
+- Design and define the test enviroment, platform, equipment, tools and required infraestructures and materials.
 - Create a method to a bidirectional traceability between test basis and test cases and requirements.

  </br> </br>